carolgxy/DMLonHDDtoCarbon/README.md

 For detailed documentation on the DoubleML package, please refer to the official guide: https://docs.doubleml.org/stable/index.html.

 ## Data
-The provided dataset contains all variables required to run the HDD_dml_py.ipynb notebook and reproduce the analysis results.
+The full dataset for the six regions covered by our study is too large to be upload, so we provide the sample dataset of Russia here.
+It contains all variables required to run the HDD_dml_py.ipynb and reproduce the analysis results for Russia.
 Comprehensive details on data sources, preprocessing, and variable construction are available in our manuscript.